cs1060f25/autograder-project/SCORE_DISTRIBUTION_FEATURE.md

 ### For Instructors
 1. Navigate to an assignment detail page
+2. **View Distribution**: Automatically see the score distribution card (appears when there are graded submissions)
+   - View comprehensive statistics including mean, median, standard deviation, min, max
+   - See quartile breakdown (Q1, Q2, Q3)
+   - Analyze the histogram showing score ranges and percentages
-2. Locate the "Show Score Distribution to Students" toggle at the bottom of the assignment info card
+3. **Control Student Visibility**: Locate the "Show Score Distribution to Students" toggle at the bottom of the assignment info card
-3. Toggle on to allow students to see class statistics
+   - Toggle on to allow students to see class statistics
-4. Toggle off to hide statistics from students
+   - Toggle off to hide statistics from students (instructors can still see it)

 ### For Students
 1. View a graded assignment submission